Python

 Plain Python 323.389

-The results confirm they are faster when making the arrays contiguous , but, mmmmm… not only that, they are also faster than my SIMD implementation, x2 faster.
+The results show that making arrays contiguous does improve performance significantly.
+Mmmmm… not only that, they are also faster than my SIMD implementation, twice as fast in fact.

 Why?
 Because they are calculated using the BLAS library available in the OS, which means that not even writing C++ SIMD code will make me have a faster implementation than the one Python is using and I will probably have to write my own assembly code with compiler-like tricks to go as fast as Python plus C++ libraries.